MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/custom-api.md

 ## Known issues with custom APIs

-Custom API is now generally available, but there are still some related capabilities that we expect to change.
+Custom APIs are now generally available, but there are still some related capabilities that we expect to change.

 ### Not able to use profiler for debugging